 CHE Student Internships

-The following projects were carried out in the summer of 2019 by CHE students though the CCE Summer Internship Program.
+The following projects were carried out in the summer of 2019 by CHE students through the CCE Summer Internship Program.

 Internship Location: Work may be undertaken anywhere, with site visits to selected County offices such as Chenango, Broome, Tioga, Schoharie and Allegany.